-- A victim of abuse must not be left in contact with her/his abuser without adequate protection; and - Moving the perpetrator away from the victim to another place where there are children may not reduce the overall risk to potential victims, and may actually increase it.
+- A reporting child of abuse must not be left in contact with her/his abuser without adequate protection; and - Moving the child away from the reported child to another place where there are children may not reduce the overall risk to the potential targeted child, and may actually increase it.

-The long-term control of risk may depend on an addressing any unmet needs of the perpetrator.
+The long-term control of risk may depend on addressing any unmet needs of the child.
 This will be coordinated by children's social care.